5 Best Bug Zappers in 2022: Indoor and Outdoor Insect Zappers

 How Does A Bug Zapper Work?

-A bug zapper is actually very simplistic.
-It’s made up of a few parts:
+These gadgets are actually super simple.
+They’re made up of a few parts:

 - an exterior casing, also referred to as a housing